Blogs/Design

 4 Min Read

-Is your website still running on a layout you sketched three years ago, believing a tweak here or plugin there will buy you time through 2025?
-Spoiler alert: it won’t.
+Is your website still running on a layout you sketched three years ago, assuming a few tweaks or plugins will carry you through 2026?
+I get why it feels enough at first, but it rarely holds up anymore.

-HubSpot’s 2024 ROI Report shows brands that modernized their digital stack saw a 134 % jump in traffic within a year, proof that redesigns translate to pipelines.
+HubSpot’s 2024 ROI Report found that brands modernizing their digital stack saw a 134% increase in traffic within a year, showing how strongly performance and design impact growth.

 1. Organic Traffic Bleeds from Core Web Vitals Penalties